moskoweb/filament/packages/admin/docs/03-pages/02-actions.md

     ])
 ```

-### Setting a modal heading, subheading, and button label
+### Setting a modal heading, subheading, size and button label

-You may customize the heading, subheading and button label of the modal:
+You may customize the heading, subheading, size and button label of the modal:

 ```php
 use Filament\Pages\Actions\Action;